Supercar Culture & Exotic Collections

 The EV30@30 Policy

 Thailand's Board of Investment launched the EV30@30 policy targeting 30% of total domestic vehicle production to be zero-emission by 2030.
-The policy encompasses battery electric vehicles (BEVs), plug-in hybrids (PHEVs) and fuel-cell vehicles, and is underpinned by tax incentives, subsidies and infrastructure investment designed to maintain Thailand's position as South-East Asia's largest auto-manufacturing base.
+The policy encompasses battery electric vehicles (BEVs), plug-in hybrids (PHEVs) and fuel-cell vehicles, and is supported by tax incentives, subsidies and infrastructure investment designed to maintain Thailand's position as South-East Asia's largest auto-manufacturing base.

 Government Subsidies for EV Buyers

-The Thai government has offered subsidies of up to 150,000 baht per vehicle for battery electric cars priced below 2 million baht, with reduced excise tax rates of 2% compared to 8% for internal combustion equivalents.
+The Thai government has offered subsidies of up to 150,000 Baht per vehicle for battery electric cars priced below 2 million Baht, with reduced excise tax rates of 2% compared to 8% for internal combustion equivalents.
 These incentives have been credited with driving a surge in EV registrations, which exceeded 75,000 units in 2023, a more than fivefold increase on the prior year.

 BYD's Thai Dominance

 Chinese manufacturer BYD has become the best-selling EV brand in Thailand, led by the Atto 3 and Dolphin models.
-BYD announced a 17.9-billion-baht investment in a factory at the WHA Industrial Estate in Rayong, with an annual production capacity of 150,000 vehicles.
+BYD announced a 17.9-billion-Baht investment in a factory at the WHA Industrial Estate in Rayong, with an annual production capacity of 150,000 vehicles.
 The facility, which began operations in 2024, produces right-hand-drive vehicles for both the Thai and ASEAN export markets.

 Tesla's Thai Entry

-Tesla officially entered the Thai market in late 2023, launching the Model 3 and Model Y. Prices started at approximately 1.6 million baht for the Model 3 after government subsidies, making Thailand one of Tesla's most affordable markets globally.
+Tesla officially entered the Thai market in late 2023, launching the Model 3 and Model Y. Prices started at approximately 1.6 million Baht for the Model 3 after government subsidies, making Thailand one of Tesla's most affordable markets globally.
 The company operates an experience centre at CentralWorld and service facilities in Bangkok's eastern suburbs.

 MG and the Affordable EV Segment